-- Rules from the most current version of the Kansas 4-H Horse Show Rulebook (rev. 2020) will be followed. - Animal(s) shown must be owned by the 4-H member or under member's full responsibility before May 1.
-Horse Identification Certificate must be on file in Extension Office by May 1, of current year.
-To be eligible to show at the Kansas State Fair, member must compete and qualify at a District Horse Show. - Fair Pre-entries are due on or prior to Friday, July 1 by 5:00 p.m. through the Fair Entry program.
-This includes all livestock projects as entries. - 4.
+- b.
+Exhibit a properly identified horse at a horse show in a class group and be qualified to exhibit in any class included in that group.
+The qualification period is October 1, 2022 - August 1, 2023.
+The horse show need not be a "4-H" show.
+Show may include: open shows, circuits, local associations, breed/discipline associations.
+Qualification for each group is based on one horse/rider/combination.
+The 4-H Horse Project Members are not limited in the total number of horses they may exhibit.
+Exhibitors will be limited to entering only those classes in which they qualified for a particular horse. - c.
+Exhibitors should be prepared to show proof of exhibition via signed affidavit by show management. - d.
+Complete the Kansas 4-H Equine Webinar Safety Episode with quiz annually before completing Kansas State Fair Entry. - Fair Pre-entries are due on or prior to Saturday, July 1 by 5:00 p.m. through the Fair Entry program.
+This includes all livestock projects as entries. - 6.
 Age of animal is determined as of January 1 in the year in which it was born.
-For example: a weanling is a foal of this year regardless of which month it was born; a foal born last year (2021) is a yearling; one born year before last (2020) is a two-year old; etc. - 5.
-Stallions cannot be exhibited in any class. - Additions/changes to the classes must be made prior to the start of the show. - Contestants may enter Western Pleasure/Horsemanship or Walk/Trot classes, but not both. - During Showmanship Finals keep horse trailers south of the horse arena. - Contestant age groups will be 7-9-year-olds, 10 to 13-year-olds and 14 and older. - 10.
-Cash Premiums will be awarded in three age divisions on Showmanship, Performance (Western Pleasure, Western Horsemanship, Reining, & Trail) & Speed Events (Barrel Racing, Pole Bending, Key Hole & Flag Race).
+For example: a weanling is a foal of this year regardless of which month it was born; a foal born last year (2022) is a yearling; one born year before last (2021) is a two-year old; etc. - 7.
+Stallions cannot be exhibited in any class. - 8.
+Additions/changes to the classes must be made prior to the start of the show. - 9.
+Contestants may enter Western Pleasure/Horsemanship or Walk/Trot classes, but not both. - 10.
+During Showmanship Finals keep horse trailers south of the horse arena. - 11.
+Contestant age groups will be 7-9-year-olds, 10 to 13-year-olds and 14 and older. - 12.
+Cash Premiums will be awarded in three age divisions on Showmanship.
+Buckles are awarded for Performance (Western Pleasure, Western Horsemanship, Reining, & Trail) & Speed Events (Barrel Racing, Pole Bending, Key Hole & Flag Race).
 Scoring of overall exhibitor award will be based on:

 Class Placing Points Class Placing Points

-1st place 7 4 th place 4
+1 st place 7 4 th place 4

 2 nd place 6 5 th place 3

-3 rd place 5 6 th place 2
+3rd place 5 6 th place 2

-- 11. Each overall award is based on one horse/one rider combination.
+- 13. Each overall award is based on one horse/one rider combination.
 Everyone will receive a ribbon, but only top six places will receive points toward the overall exhibitor award.
-Walk-Trot will not be figured in the all-around. - 12.
-In the event of a tie, scores from Showmanship will be used to break a tie for Overall High Point. - 13.
+Walk-Trot will not be figured in the all-around. - 14.
+In the event of a tie, scores from Showmanship will be used to break a tie for Overall High Point Award. - 15.
 Kansas 4-H Dress Code and general rules for KS 4-H Horse Shows will be enforced.
 (See current Handbook for Kansas 4-H Horse Show Rule Book for descriptions).
-The use of protective headgear, in place of a hat, is encouraged in any and all classes, including judged, timed and futurity classes. - 14.
-Hair dressing and powder should be used sparingly. - 15.
+The use of protective headgear, in place of a hat, is encouraged in any and all classes, including judged, timed and futurity classes. - 16.
+Hair dressing and powder should be used sparingly. - 17.
 A time frame will be posted for contestants to work trail pattern outside the arena.
-They must work the trail pattern during that time.
+They must work the trail pattern during that time. - 18.
+For High Point Performance, participants must qualify on the horse they used for Showmanship Class.